SimpleITK/SimpleITK/docs/source/building.rst

 .. code-block :: bash

- cd SimpleITK-build/Wrapping/Python
- python setup.py install
+ python -m pip install SimpleITK-build/Wrapping/Python

 Preferably, a Python virtual environment is created and the distribution installed there.